MaliaKisau/MaliaKisau/README.md

 🌈Hi there , I'm Malia Mumo Kisau💕!

 👩🏾‍💻 About me:
-  I'm an upcoming full stack web developer with a keen eye for AI specialization.
+  I'm an upcoming self taught full stack web developer with a keen eye for AI specialization.
 In today's rapidly changing world, the field of artificial intelligence fascinates me tremendously.
 I'm passionate about leveraging AI cutting-edge technologies to create innovative solutions that not only meeet the needs of today but also anticipate the challenges of tomorrow.

   From crafting intuitive user interfaces to diving deep into the intricates of machine learning alogarithms, I'm committed to pushing the boundaries of what's possible and making a meaningfulimpact in the digital landscape.